jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 150px; position: absolute; top: 290px; left: 120px;">Algorithms</h1>

 !SLIDE
-.notes Many of you are probably familar with the SHA1 and SHA256 cryptographic hash algorithms.
+.notes Many of you are probably familar with the SHA1 and SHA256 hash algorithms.
 While these are decent cryptographic hash algorithms, they are bad password hash algorithms.|First, these are designed for speed, and you generally want password hashing to be slow, not fast, in order to make cracking the password hashes more difficult.|Second, these hashes do not include salts, which means that when using them for password hashing, the same password always results in the same hash.

 <h1 style="font-size: 130px; position: absolute; top: 310px; left: 160px;">SHA1</h1>
 <h1 class="white" style="font-size: 130px; position: absolute; top: 430px; left: 160px;">SHA256</h1>